Posterior vitreous detachment: Diagnosis

 Posterior Vitreous Detachment is diagnosed via dilated eye examination.
 For some patients the vitreous gel is extremely clear and so it can be hard to see the PVD.
 In these cases, additional imaging such as Optical Coherence Tomography (OCT) or ocular ultrasound are used.

 Treatment

 Therapy is not required or indicated in posterior vitreous detachment, unless there are associated retinal tears, which need to be repaired.
-In absence of retinal tears, the usual progress is that the vitreous humor will continue to age and liquefy and floaters will usually become less and less noticeable, and eventually most symptoms will completely disappear.
+In absence of retinal tears, the usual progress is that the vitreous humor will continue to age and liquefy and floaters will usually become less noticeable, and eventually most symptoms will completely disappear.
 Prompt examination of patients experiencing vitreous humor floaters combined with expeditious treatment of any retinal tears has been suggested as the most effective means of preventing certain types of retinal detachments.